 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where mogovidite typically forms.
+Look in alkaline igneous rocks country, the host setting where mogovidite typically forms.
 If you start seeing nepheline, aegirine, titanite in float, you are in the right ground.
 Field specimens usually show a dodecahedral crystals, granular habit, so train your eye for that shape before scanning the outcrop.